ACM at a Glance

 ACM, the Association for Computing Machinery is the world’s largest educational and scientific computing society, uniting educators, researchers and professionals to inspire dialogue, share resources and address the field’s challenges.
 ACM strengthens the computing profession’s collective voice through strong leadership, promotion of the highest standards, and recognition of technical excellence.
 ACM supports the professional growth of its members by providing opportunities for life-long learning, career development, and professional networking.

-With over 100,000 members from over 100 countries, ACM works to advance computing as a science and a profession. www.acm.org
+With nearly 100,000 members from more than 190 countries, ACM works to advance computing as a science and a profession.

 The Association for Computing Machinery was founded as the Eastern Association for Computing Machinery at a meeting at Columbia University in New York on September 15, 1947.
 Its creation was the logical outgrowth of increasing interest in computers as evidenced by several events, including a January 1947 symposium at Harvard University on large-scale digital calculating machinery; the six-meeting series in 1946-47 on digital and analog computing machinery conducted by the New York Chapter of the American Institute of Electrical Engineers; and the six-meeting series in March and April 1947, on electronic computing machinery conducted by the Department of Electrical Engineering at Massachusetts Institute of Technology.
 In January 1948, the word "Eastern" was dropped from the name of the Association.
 In September 1949, a constitution was instituted by membership approval.